 The Ethereum Foundation locked up $46 million worth of ETH for staking protocols.
 Despite the foundation staking this massive amount of Ethereum, the ETH prices are still consolidating.
 This news comes just a few days after the Ethereum Foundation sold 5,000 ETH to Tom Lee, the founder of Fundstrat.

 Since February, Ethereum has been consolidating inside a tight range between $2,000 and $2,100.
 This consolidation phase comes after Ethereum continued to fall straight for more than 18 months.
-During a consolidation phase, the price of Ethereum moves sideways within a defined range as the market takes a pause after a strong move.
+In a consolidation phase, the value of Ethereum will trade sideways in a specified range as the market is taking a breather after a significant move.

 Rather than signaling weakness, consolidation often represents a reset phase where the market digests previous gains or losses and waits for a new catalyst.
 It is important because it frequently precedes a significant move, either continuing the previous trend if demand strengthens or reversing if selling pressure takes control.